huggingface/diffusers/docs/source/en/using-diffusers/loading.md

 ## Models

 Models are loaded from the [`ModelMixin.from_pretrained`] method, which downloads and caches the latest version of the model weights and configurations.
-If the latest files are available in the local cache, [`~ModelMixin.from_pretrained`] reuses files in the cache instead of redownloading them.
+If the latest files are available in the local cache, [`~ModelMixin.from_pretrained`] reuses files in the cache instead of re-downloading them.

 Models can be loaded from a subfolder with the `subfolder` argument.
 For example, the model weights for `runwayml/stable-diffusion-v1-5` are stored in the [`unet`](https://huggingface.co/runwayml/stable-diffusion-v1-5/tree/main/unet) subfolder: